-The two men talked for several hours each day.
-They talked about their wives and families, their jobs and life’s experiences.
-Every day when the man by the window sat up on his bed for an hour, he told his roommate all the things he could see outside the window.
+These two sick men talked for hours every day.
+They talked about their wives and families, their jobs, and their many life experiences.
+Each day when the man by the window sat up in his bed for an hour, he told his roommate all the things he could see outside the window, especially the park with its lovely pond and gardens.

-He told him about the park with its lovely lake and gardens.
-It made the other man so happy because he could not sit up to look out; so he looked forward to that one hour every day as he listened to his roommate talk about the people and beauty of the world outside their hospital window.
+This made the other man so happy that he eagerly looked forward to that one hour every day as he listened to his roommate talk about the people and beauty of the world outside their hospital window.

-One night, the man by the window died in his sleep.
-The other sick man who shared his room was very sad.
-He missed his roommate who had told him about the beautiful world through their hospital window.
+One night the man by the window died in his sleep.
+The other man who shared his room was deeply saddened.

-Then one day he asked if his bed could be moved to the window where his friend had been.
-He couldn’t wait to finally see the beautiful world outside.
+He greatly missed his roommate who had shared with him about the beautiful world outside their window.
+The other man asked if his bed could be moved to the window where his friend had been, so he himself could see the beauty outside.
 But when he turned his head to look out the window, he was shocked to see nothing but a dirty blank wall!

-When the man told the nurse all the things his roommate had seen through the window and told him about, the nurse said to him: “Your friend who sat by the window was blind!
-He could not even see that wall!
-I think he just wanted to make your life happy.”
+When he told the nurse all the things outside their window that his roommate had described to him, the nurse said to him: “Your friend who sat by the window was blind.
+He could not see anything.
+I think he wanted to make your life happier.”